eIDAS Regulation: The Case of e-Archiving [White Paper]

 We live in an increasingly digital Europe.
 However, for e-transactions among citizens, businesses and the public sector to become consolidated, it is necessary to set out a trustworthy environment.
 With this aim, EU Regulation 910/2014 was drafted, better known as eIDAS, which came into force for member states in July 2016.

 The rollout of this standard gives a final boost to digital transformation in EU businesses.
 To this end, the EDICOM expert team has drawn up a free guide with in-depth explanation of what this ruling on “electronic identification and trust services for e-transactions in Europe” entails.

 This white paper covers the entire eIDAS ruling regulatory framework, the first ensuring interoperability of electronic identification mechanisms throughout all Member States.
 In practice, its existence enables businesses to engage in secure remote transactions with other companies or government agencies in any country of the Union.
 This is because it is possible to accredit the identity of the partners involved and the originality of the documents, whereby e-transactions now have the same value as those that used to be carried out on paper.

-In this Expert Analysis (available in English and Spanish), we describe what makes up each of these services and what its use means for businesses.
+In this Expert Analysis, we describe what makes up each of these services and what its use means for businesses.
 In fact, the guide also includes an infographic with a practical case study.
 Here, you can see the differences in the process undertaken by a Spanish company to participate in a public tender in Italy when invoking the eIDAS or not.

 For a better understanding of how the EDICOM Lta solution works, the guide includes an annex with three case studies on electronic archiving of VAT books, Human Resources department documents and e-Invoices submitted to the Administration.